 A patient’s ideal course of treatment will depend on their age, overall health and the stage and location of the tumor.
 Even if there is no evidence of metastasis at the time of diagnosis, an oncologist will usually plan treatment with the assumption that there is a small amount of spread.
 Additional treatments to help reconstruct affected bones and keep patients mobile may be necessary.
 Ewing’s sarcoma survival rates have significantly improved in recent years, as breakthroughs in treatment are improving prognoses and quality of life for patients.

 For the best outcomes, choose Moffitt Cancer Center first.
 Moffitt is ranked in the top 1% of cancer centers nationwide by experts and achieves survival rates that are up to four times higher than national averages.
 The multispecialty team in Moffitt’s Sarcoma Program focuses exclusively on sarcomas and spearheads ambitious clinical trials that are steadily improving outcomes.
 Thanks in part to our robust research efforts, Moffitt has been designated as a Comprehensive Cancer Center by the National Cancer Institute.
 We are the only such center based in Florida.

 If you would like to consult with a Moffitt specialist about potential Ewing’s sarcoma symptoms or receive a second or third opinion, call our team today at 1-888-663-3488 or complete a new patient registration form online.
 A referral is not necessary to visit Moffitt.
-Your well-being and peace of mind are our top priorities, which is why you’ll be connected to an expert within just one day.
+Your well-being and peace of mind are our top priorities, which is why you’ll be connected to an expert as soon as possible.